 The founder of Red Rooster, Peter Kailis, was the eldest of four sons of Greek migrant George Kallis, who had opened a fish shop in Perth in 1926.
 With nine partners, he invested in an existing chicken shop in the Perth suburb of Kelmscott to open the first Red Rooster store.
 In the early years, the business struggled financially, but Kailis eventually bought out the other partners to become sole proprietor.
 Red Rooster soon expanded to four stores on the strength of word-of-mouth recommendations.

 In those days a whole roast chicken was selling for $1.95.
 Peter Kailis then developed the Hawaiian Pack: a quarter roast chicken, chips and a pineapple and banana fritter.
 Now known as the Classic Tropicana it remains in the range, although the banana fritter has been replaced with a second ring of deep-fried pineapple.

 In the late 1980s, the big drawcard for my kids was the wedges, at that time virtually unknown in Australia.
 These chunky potatoes later appeared as bar food in pubs accompanied by sour cream and sweet chilli sauce.
 Sadly, they are no longer on the menu, removed long ago in favour of ordinary chips.

-As of 2018 the chain had 359 stores across Australia.
-An online delivery platform and national delivery was rolled out in 2016.
+As of 2018, the chain had 359 stores across Australia.
+An online delivery platform and national delivery were rolled out in 2016.